-Wormwood and Artemisinin - A Malaria Medicine From Nature
+Wormwood and Artemisinin: A Malaria Medicine From Nature

 Artemisia and Wormwood

 The genus Artemisia plays several interesting roles in human life and culture.
 For example, Artemisia absinthium is an ingredient in the distilled alcoholic beverage known as absinthe.
-The drink is made from wormwood, anise, fennel, other spices and herbs, alcohol and water.
+The drink is made from wormwood, anise, fennel, other spices and herbs, alcohol, and water.
 Wormwood is also mentioned in the Book of Revelation in the Bible.
 Here its name is given to a star that falls to Earth, filling the waters with bitterness and killing people.
 There is preliminary evidence that artemisinin may be useful in destroying cancer cells.
 The most important use of wormwood at the moment is its role in fighting malaria, however.

 When scientists write the scientific name for an organism, the genus is often abbreviated to one letter after it's been written in full at least once.
-For example, Plasmodium vivax may be abbreviated to P. vivax.
+For example, Plasmodium vivax may be abbreviated as P. vivax.